 Become a Pumping Pro: by Christsenio Dean, RN, CLEC

-Now, let’s dive in so I can help you learn more about some of the additional ways to naturally increase your supply!
+Now, let’s dive in so I can help you in getting the output you’re striving towards!

 Below you’ll learn:

 Importance of choosing the best pump for you (refer to this blog post for a deeper dive into this topic)

 How supply and demand impacts pumping

 Elimination diets while pumping

 Top 10 ways to get the most milk output using a pump